-J&L will profitably cultivate, manufacture, and sell a range of cannabis flower and topical products applying advanced horticulture production methodologies in a manner that allows for year-round production and superior yields.
-All of the harvested flower will be dried and cured for sale as pure flower products while the kief and trim will be used as source material for our THC-infused products, or as raw material for THC extraction.
+J&L will profitably cultivate and sell a range of cannabis flower and plant bi-products applying advanced horticulture production methodologies in a manner that allows for year-round production and superior yields.
+All of the harvested flower will be dried and cured for sale as pure flower products while the kief and trim will be sold to manufacturers as source material for THC-infused products, or as raw material for THC extraction.
 Production output will be sold to licensed retail outlets and manufacturers in accordance with the laws of the state of Massachusetts.